shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 As someone who has frequently lunged into modelling without a cause, I can attest to the pervasive culture of the 'Modelling Silo' in Data Science.
 This 'cycle' is wholly disconnected to pertinent questions and, any useful actionable output.

 ## Model for a reason
-Now that we have been cautioned to think before we model, we can identify how models would be useful to understand playground accessibility in Wellington.
+Now that we have been cautioned to think before we model, we can identify how models can help better understand playground accessibility in Wellington.

 In the [previous post](https://shriv.github.io/Impact-of-hills-on-walking-to-playgrounds-in-Wellington/), we ended with heatmaps of accessibility - defined as total travel time.
 The heatmaps conveyed a holistic picture of areas with worse accessibility due to the hilly topography.
-However, we can't pick out many relevant details from an overview.
-For example, we might care about how our specific neighbourhood compares to another, or even our neighbourhood vs. the average for the city.
+However, we couldn't pick out any details from the overview.
+For example, we might care about how our specific neighbourhood compares to another, or our neighbourhood vs. the average for the city.

 Comparisons can be done with single point values alone.
 But, robust comparisons rely on statistical inference - the most classic being the [_t-test for comparing two means_](https://en.wikipedia.org/wiki/Student%27s_t-test).
 In a [following section](#results-for-mu-and-sigma), we will see how we can robustly compare suburbs using a _Bayesian_ statistical model.